 Granite may be the go-to material for high-quality kitchen countertops, but it does require a bit of maintenance.
-This maintenance isn’t all that difficult, but you still need to know how to take care of this surface if you want it to last and look its best.
+The Risks of Installing Marble aren’t all that difficult, but you still need to know how to take care of this surface if you want it to last and look its best.
 Your best source of information will be the contractor who sold and installed your granite countertop, but there are still plenty of things you can do to get the most out of your investment.

 Sealing Your New Countertop

 First of all, find out whether or not your granite countertop should be sealed.
 Most stone surfaces can do with a coat of impregnating sealer, but it’s not always necessary.
 The granite countertop specialists at Marble Unlimited will help you decide whether you need a sealer for your new countertop.
 If you do decide to seal your countertop, be prepared to reseal it every year or so to protect it from stains.

 The best way to keep your granite countertop looking its best is to clean up any spills immediately, especially if you’ve spilled an acidic substance like wine, coffee or fruit juice.
 Granite is relatively resistant to these substances, but they can still leave a stain if they are allowed to set in.
 A sealant will provide some added protection, but never assume that your countertop is completely stain-resistant.
 Placing coasters or pads underneath any glasses, pots or anything that could leave a stain will also help keep your new countertop clean.

 When you do clean up a spill on a granite countertop, stick to sponges and soft cloths that won’t scratch the surface.
 You should also invest in a cleaner that is specifically formulated for granite countertops.
 Dish soap may appear to get your countertop clean, but it also leaves a residue on the surface if it is used too frequently.